ElementRobot/heimdallr-client/examples/walkthrough.md

 ## Overview
 This tutorial should demonstrate most of the functionality of Heimdallr-Client.
-This walkthrough will demonstrate using Heimdallr-Client in node.js.
+It will demonstrate using Heimdallr-Client in node.js.
 Heimdallr-Client can also be used in the browser and is available as a bower package.
 The authentication keys are fake so copy-pasting the code will not work.
 To get your own authentication keys just shoot us an [email](mailto:heimdallr@elementrobot.com).

 ## Getting Started
 Install [node](http://nodejs.org/) if you don't have it.
 Then make a directory for your Heimdallr project to live in and grab the node packages we will be using: